Alternative repayment arrangements for people in mortgage difficulty

 Under the national mortgage-to-rent scheme, people who are having trouble paying their mortgages to private lenders can switch from owning their home to renting their home as social tenants.
 If you take up the mortgage-to-rent option, you will no longer own your home or have any financial interest in it.

 You sell the property yourself.
-If there is a shortfall (the property sells for less than the outstanding mortgage balance) you remain liable for this and you will need to agree a repayment arrangement with your lender to deal with the shortfall.
+If the property sells for less than the outstanding mortgage balance, you remain liable for this.
+You will need to agree a repayment arrangement with your lender to deal with this amount.

 If you and your lender cannot come to an agreement on modifying or restructuring your mortgage, you can also consider a Personal Insolvency Arrangement (PIA).
 Under a PIA, all of your debts, including your mortgage, are assessed and an agreed plan is made to repay your creditors.
 A PIA needs to be approved at a creditors’ meeting (by a qualified majority of creditors).
 If you are in very serious financial difficulties, bankruptcy may also be an option.